 Massage Therapy for Horses

-If you’ve ever had a massage then you know just how great it feels to have those knots and sore muscles worked out.
+If you’ve ever had a massage, you know just how great it feels to have those knots and sore muscles worked out.
 Horses have approximately 700 different muscles in the body that control movement.
 Imagine how sore they must get, especially when in training or competing.
-While there are Equine Massage Therapists that can work wonders on a horse, using massage therapy products for horses can help relieve some of that soreness on a daily or weekly basis, yourself!
+While there are Equine Massage Therapists who can work wonders on a horse, using massage therapy products for horses can help relieve some of that soreness on a daily or weekly basis, yourself!

-Massage therapy is good for horses just like it is for humans!
-Massage therapy can be an effective treatment to aid in relieving muscle soreness and tightness such as sore backs, necks, and hindquarters.
+Massage therapy is good for horses, just like it is for humans!
+It can be an effective treatment for relieving muscle soreness and tightness, such as sore backs, necks, and hindquarters.

 Copper Therapy for Horses

-Copper therapy has been used in humans for a very long time and finally found its way to the equine world.
-Used in various wearable items for horses, copper therapy works by increasing circulation in the area where the copper strands of fabric come in contact with the body.
-For example, if you use a copper therapy hock wrap on your horse, you can increase the circulation to the hock, helping reduce inflammation, soreness or stiffness from arthritis or overuse.
-Unlike other copper garments on the market, products like Equine Copper Lycra Sheet or Equine Copper Quick Wraps are designed with copper thread interwoven into the fabric, not infused, so that the copper cannot be washed out over time.
-These copper therapy benefits keep working for you as long as you own the products.
+Copper therapy has been used in humans for a long time and finally found its way to the equine world.
+Used in various wearable items for horses, copper therapy increases circulation where the copper strands of fabric come in contact with the body.
+For example, use a copper therapy hock wrap on your horse.
+You can increase the circulation to the hock, helping reduce inflammation, soreness or stiffness from arthritis or overuse.
+Unlike other copper garments, products like Equine Copper Lycra Sheet or Equine Copper Quick Wraps are designed with copper thread interwoven into the fabric, not infused, so the copper cannot be washed out over time.
+These copper therapy benefits keep working for you if you own the products.

 What does copper do for horses?

-Copper therapy can offer many benefits to your horse while it increases circulation to the areas it comes in contact with.
-Fabrics blended with copper threads aid in recovery from injuries such as soft tissue like tendons or ligaments, while relieving pain and soreness from muscle stiffness and strains.
+Copper therapy can offer your horse many benefits while increasing circulation to the areas it comes in contact with.
+Fabrics blended with copper threads aid in recovery from injuries such as soft tissue like tendons or ligaments while relieving pain and soreness from muscle stiffness and strains.

 Ceramic Therapy for Horses

-Ceramic therapy for horses is another one of the best horse therapy products when it comes to helping prevent or heal injuries or pain in horses.
-Ceramic therapy utilizes ceramic fibers that are woven into the fabric used in an assortment of products.
+Ceramic therapy for horses is another of the best horse therapy products for helping prevent or heal injuries or pain in horses.
+Ceramic therapy products utilize ceramic fibers woven into the fabric used in various products.
 Anywhere you can use this fabric, such as leg wraps or saddle pads, the ceramic fibers will use the horse’s own body heat to increase circulation and promote soothing warmth and healing in those areas.
 Lux® Ceramic Therapy Quick Wraps are popular for shipping, before and after riding, or in the stall to reduce swelling, inflammation, and speed healing of an injury.
-These wraps are great for horses that suffer from cellulitis, wind puffs, stocking up, and stiffness when stalled.
-Lux® Ceramic Therapy Hock Wraps are great for horses that have arthritis or stiffness in their hocks, while the Lux® Ceramic Therapy VTEK® Mesh Sheet can give your horse the benefits of ceramic therapy across their whole body, especially great for horses that can be cold-backed before riding or suffer from back soreness.
+These wraps are great for horses suffering from cellulitis, wind puffs, stocking up, and stalled stiffness.
+Lux® Ceramic Therapy Hock Wraps are great for horses that have arthritis or stiffness in their hocks.
+At the same time, the Lux® Ceramic Therapy VTEK® Mesh Sheet can benefit your horse from ceramic therapy across their whole body, especially great for horses that can be cold-backed before riding or suffer from back soreness.

-Ceramic therapy is a popular choice among horse owners and comes in a variety of options such as ceramic therapy blankets, wraps, boots, saddle pads and leg bandages.
+Ceramic therapy is a popular choice among horse owners and comes in various options such as ceramic therapy blankets, wraps, boots, saddle pads, and leg bandages.
 Ceramic therapy uses ceramic fibers woven into the fabric that reflects body heat back to the horse as far infrared rays (FIR), which expands blood vessels and increases circulation so that the body can heal and repair inflammation faster.

 Magnetic Therapy for Horses

-Magnetic therapy for horses stimulates blood flow, recovery time, oxygen flow and an overall reduction in the stiffness, soreness, or pain that a horse may be suffering from.
-Magnetic therapy can accelerate the healing time for horses to recover from injuries, overworked muscles, tight or sore backs, and stiffness in joints.
+Magnetic therapy for horses stimulates blood flow, recovery time, oxygen flow and an overall reduction in the stiffness, soreness, or pain a horse may suffer.
+Magnetic therapy products can accelerate the healing time for horses to recover from injuries, overworked muscles, tight or sore backs, and joint stiffness.

-Yes, magnetic blankets and sheets work well on horses as they have been found to speed up healing and recovery in horses due to the increase in blood flow that magnetic therapy can provide.
+Yes, magnetic blankets and sheets work well on horses as they have been found to speed up healing and recovery due to the increased blood flow that magnetic therapy can provide.
 Magnetic therapy can reduce soreness, inflammation, muscle tightness, and arthritic discomfort, helping your horse feel better.
 Magnetic sheets like the Dura-Tech® Magnetic Sheet or Dura-Tech® Magnetic Slicker Hood are great to use for short periods of therapeutic time, treating large areas of the horse’s body.
-Magnetic therapy should always start at short intervals such as 30-minutes, slowly increasing the duration of use over time.
+Magnetic therapy should always start at short intervals, such as 30-minutes, slowly increasing the duration of use over time.
 You should not use magnetic therapy longer than 8-hour at a time.
-The Dura-Tech® Magnetic Hock Wrap is excellent for horses that suffer from arthritis or stiffness in their hocks, including bog spavins, capped hocks, OCDs and other joint issues.
+The Dura-Tech® Magnetic Hock Wrap is excellent for horses with arthritis or stiffness in their hocks, including bog spavins, capped hocks, OCDs and other joint issues.

 Ice Therapy for Horses

-Cold therapy for horses is when you use ice, cold water, or ice packs on a horse’s legs or area of the body to bring down the temperature of the tissue, reducing inflammation and heat in an area.
-Cold therapy is excellent for new injuries, strains, injured areas, or as a preventative measure after exercise or competitions.
-Cold therapy is most commonly utilized with ice boots for the horse’s legs where ice or ice packs can be applied to joints, soaking boots that you can fill with cold water, or ice wraps that can be applied to various areas of the horse’s body.
-Icing stifles can be one of the trickiest areas but thanks to these Dura-Tech® Stifle Ice Wraps you can actually ice stifles without getting creative on how to keep the area covered!
+Cold therapy for horses is when you use ice, cold water, or ice packs on a horse’s legs or body area to bring down the temperature of the tissue, reducing inflammation and heat in an area.
+Cold therapy is excellent for new injuries, strains, injured areas, or preventative measures after exercise or competitions.
+Cold therapy is most commonly utilized with ice boots for the horse’s legs, where ice or ice packs can be applied to joints, soaking boots that you can fill with cold water, or ice wraps that can be used to various areas of the horse’s body.
+Icing stifles can be one of the trickiest areas, but thanks to these Dura-Tech® Stifle Ice Wraps, you can ice stifles without getting creative about how to keep the area covered!

 How long should you ice a horse's legs?

 Knowing how long to ice your horse’s legs can depend on the injury and what you are treating.
-If your horse has a new soft tissue injury, it is recommended to use cold therapy such as ice boots, for 10-20 minutes at a time.
+If your horse has a new soft tissue injury, it is recommended to use cold therapy such as ice boots, for 10-20 minutes.
 You can do this multiple times per day, but you do not want to leave ice or cold therapy on a horse’s skin for longer than 30-45 minutes at a time.
-If you are using ice and cold therapy post exercise as a preventative measure, the same rule applies.
-However, If your horse is in the acute stage of laminitis or founder, continuous cold therapy on the hooves during the first 72 hours is critical in reducing the inflammation and permanent damage that can occur during a laminitis episode.
+The same rule applies if you are using ice and cold therapy post exercise as a preventative measure.
+However, suppose your horse is in the acute stage of laminitis or founder.
+In that case, continuous cold therapy on the hooves during the first 72 hours is critical in reducing the inflammation and permanent damage that can occur during a laminitis episode.
 You should use ice or cold therapy for at least 20 minutes, every hour, during the 72-hour window of acute laminitis.